 Susannah Fox, Health and Technology Researcher; Former Chief Technology Officer, U.S. Department of Health and Human Services

-David Jeong, MD, Section Head of Allergy at Virginia Mason Medical Center in Seattle and a researcher at the Benayora Research Institute
+David Jeong, MD, Section Head of Allergy and Immunology at Virginia Mason Medical Center and a Principal Investigator at Benaroya Research Institute at Virginia Mason in Seattle

 Christopher T. Walsh, PhD, Emeritus Faculty, Harvard Medical School, Advisor to Stanford’s ChEM-H Institute, Scientific Advisory Board Member to the Broad Institute of Harvard and MIT, Senior Associate Member to the Broad Institute of Harvard and MIT, former President of the Dana-Farber Cancer Institute

 Ruchi Gupta, MD, Professor of Pediatrics and Medicine at Northwestern Medicine, Director of the Center for Food Allergy & Asthma Research at Northwestern's Institute for Public Health and Medicine, attending physician at Ann & Robert H. Lurie Children's Hospital Chicago

 Eugene Bauer, MD, Co-founder and CMO of Dermira, former Dean of the School of Medicine and Vice President for Medical Affairs, Stanford University